-The Group remains strongly committed to the principle of equal employment that ensures fairness and openness of recruitment and stands against discrimination due to any differences in gender, age, ethnicity and religion of the staff, so that more talents can work together in building new brilliance of the Group.
+The Group remains committed to the principle of equal employment that ensures fairness and openness of recruitment.
+While striving to recruit worldwide talents to join the Company, it also made strenuous efforts in promoting localisation overseas.
+It stands against discrimination due to any differences in gender, age, nationality, ethnicity, religion and skin color of the staff and encourages its staff to understand and respect each other with a view to creating an inclusive and open working environment that enable co-existence of diversified culture.